Bingi-Man/Debian-Xfce-Tweaks/README.md

 Download the Unigine Heaven benchmark: https://benchmark.unigine.com/heaven

-Bash

 cd Downloads

-sudo chmod +x Unigine_Heaven-4.0.run
+sudo chmod +x Unigine_Heaven-4.0.run sudo ./Unigine_Heaven-4.0.run

-sudo ./Unigine_Heaven-4.0.run

 cd Unigine_Heaven-4.0
 ./heaven

-Run the benchmark and note the initial performance, temperatures, and clock speeds.
+Run the benchmark and monitor GPU temperature, clock speeds, and memory transfer rate.
+Use this as a baseline and to test stability after each overclocking step.

 4.6.2 Overclock

-Important: Increase clock offsets incrementally and run the benchmark after each change to ensure stability.
+EXTREME CAUTION: Increase offset values incrementally and run the benchmark after each change.
 Start with small increases (e.g., +10 MHz for graphics clock, +100 MHz for memory clock).

-Set max performance:
+Set maximum performance:

-Bash
+sudo nvidia-settings -a '[gpu:0]/GpuPowerMizerMode=1'

+Set fan control:

-sudo nvidia-settings -a '[gpu:0]/GPUFanControlState=1'
+sudo nvidia-settings -a '[gpu:0]/GPUFanControlState=1' sudo nvidia-settings -a '[fan:0]/GPUTargetFanSpeed=100'  # 100% fan speed

+Set power limit (replace XXX with your GPU's maximum power limit, found using sudo nvidia-smi -q):

+sudo nvidia-smi --power-limit=XXX

+Graphics overclocking (replace XXX with the desired offset, starting with small values like 10):

+sudo nvidia-settings -a '[gpu:0]/GPUGraphicsClockOffsetAllPerformanceLevels=XXX'

+Memory overclocking (replace XXXX with the desired offset, starting with small values like 100):

 sudo nvidia-settings -a '[gpu:0]/GPUMemoryTransferRateOffsetAllPerformanceLevels=XXXX'

+Important: The original tutorial incorrectly used GPUOffsetAllPerformanceLevels for memory overclocking.
+The correct attribute is GPUMemoryTransferRateOffsetAllPerformanceLevels.

-4.6.3 Make changes permanents:
+4.6.3 Make changes permanents

-Create a script to apply overclocking settings:
+Create a script to apply overclocking settings on startup:

-Bash

 sudo nano /home/$USER/GpuTweaks.sh

-Add the following lines (replace XXX, XXXX, and power limit with your tested and stable values):
+Add the following lines (replace XXX and XXXX with your stable overclocking values):

 Bash